Esther Bubley: Life and career

 After college in 1941, Bubley moved to Washington, D.C. seeking work as a photographer.
 Failing to find a job in Washington, Bubley moved to New York City.
-During the 1941 Christmas season, she landed a position at Vogue in New York, but she didn't like the work.
+During the 1941 Christmas season, she landed a position at Vogue in New York, but she did not like the work.
 Early in 1942, she returned to Washington when she was offered a job as a microfilmer for the National Archives and Records Administration.

 In the fall of 1942, Roy Stryker hired her as a darkroom assistant at the Office of War Information (OWI), where his photographic unit had recently been transferred from the Farm Security Administration.
 With the encouragement of Stryker, and some of the more senior photographers, she moved to taking pictures for the OWI historical section, documenting life on the home front during the war.
 Her most challenging assignment was a noted series on the bus system in the Midwest and South.